Donlin Gold mine: Local controversy

-There are some published news articles about the environmental concerns of the Donlin mines proposed operations, and there is considerable local controversy.
+There are some published news articles about the environmental concerns of the Donlin mines proposed operations, and there is some local controversy.
 One main concern, voiced in the public comment section of the Environmental Impact Statement (EIS) issued by Donlin Gold Project, is that it may exceed Alaska's water and air quality regulations.
 The project's Clean Water Act permit has been challenged by the Orutsararmiut Native Council (ONS) on the grounds that there is no reasonable assurance that the project will comply with state water quality standards or Alaska's Antidegradation Policy.
 The proposed decision for the case is that Donlin Gold Project and the Alaska Department of Environmental Conservation, Division of Water, in issuing a certificate for Donlin, have not provided the necessary 'reasonable assurance' that water quality standards will be honored in order to proceed with mining operations.
 Three areas of concern are mercury levels in the water, water temperatures, and degradation of essential salmon habitat.

-On May 27, 2021, the Alaska Department of Environmental Conservation supported the project's clean water certificate, stating, “In this matter, Orutsararmiut (ONS) cherry-picked portions of the record describing potential impacts in a highly technical report and characterized them as conclusive.
-The Division consistently and thoroughly rebutted each of Orutsararmiut’s assertions with analysis of relevant information and data using its subject-matter expertise,” the state’s notice stated.
+On May 27, 2021, the Alaska Department of Environmental Conservation, after extensive review, consistently and thoroughly supported the Donlin Gold project's clean water certificate, stating, "In this matter, Orutsararmiut (ONS) cherry-picked portions of the record describing potential impacts in a highly technical report and characterized them as conclusive.
+The Division consistently and thoroughly rebutted each of Orutsararmiut's assertions with analysis of relevant information and data using its subject-matter expertise," the state's notice stated.
+The Alaska Department of Environmental Conservation said its clean water certificate is "supported by a reasonable basis in law and substantial evidence in the record."
+The State said the ONS tribe's concerns had been addressed through conditions attached to the certification.